Data protection

 As part of the application process, you only need to provide the personal data that is required for the application process.
 There is no obligation to provide this data.
 Without this data, we will generally not be able to carry out the application process and make a decision on the establishment of the employment relationship.

 According to Art.
 21 para.
-1 DS-GVO, you have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data concerning you carried out on the basis of Article 6(1) DS-GVO.
-1 lit. f of the DS-GVO (data processing based on a balance of interests).
+1 GDPR, you have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data concerning you which is based on Article 6 para.
+1 lit. f GDPR (data processing on the basis of a balancing of interests).

 – IP address